danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

   - Rethink the Problem
   - Final Concept
   - Product Definition
-  - Where We Are Now
+  - Next Steps
 ---

-Care Advisor is a family of "moonshot" AI products that explores an ambitious opportunity within healthcare.
+Care Advisor is a family of "moonshot" products that explores an ambitious opportunity within healthcare and solves it using AI.
 This is my part in one of those moonshots.

-This is an AI service design project with no tangible interface.
-If you're looking for an example of interaction design, see my work with <a href="../work/ibm-clinical-review.html">Watson Imaging Clinical Review</a>.
+This ultimately developed into an AI service with no tangible interface.
+If you're looking for an example of interaction design, I'd suggest seeing my work with <a href="../work/ibm-clinical-review.html">Watson Imaging Clinical Review</a>.

 ## The Problem